ChandlerJayCalkins/ChandlerJayCalkins.github.io/README.md

 # Welcome to My Portfolio!

-### This is a list of some of my biggest and most fun coding projects from school and free time.
+### This is a list of some of my biggest and most fun coding projects from school and my free time.
 All of the projects listed on here are hosted on GitHub.

 - [Wonky Wizards](/wonkywizards.html)